gytdau/directory/tooling/writing.md

 # Writing

+I have a short memory and a lot of things slip through my grasp.
+Taking notes helps make sure that I can still make sense of my situation after days or weeks have passed.

 Taking down notes is a difficult problem to fully capture.
 I don't need to archive much of what I take down so my systems are very ephemeral and temporary, adapting to whatever is more convinient at the time.
 These frameworks are usually how I work.

 ## Digital

-I write using Typora, and save files to my disk.
-I don't back up my documents because my writing is scattered all over my directories, and creating a backup process would be a large investment.
-Theoretically, anything important should already be published.
-I should get around to getting one eventually.
+I write using Typora, and back files up to Google Drive.

 ### Journal

 I keep an encrypted archive of journal entries.
 Encrypting makes it feel like a physcologically safer space.
-I don't back up these journals either.

-I don't usually read back on these journal entries.
-I'm not sure if you're supposed to.

-I haven't written a journal entry in a long time, particularly because right now it's replaced by writing in this directory.
+Valuable insights have come from reading back over these entries.

+### Todos

+I use Todoist.
+The system tends to break down when you don't pay enough attention to it so I'm trying to make sure I check and maintain my lists frequently.

 ## Physical